Charles Tillinghast House

-The Charles Tillinghast House was an historic house at 243-245 Thames Street in downtown Newport, Rhode Island.
-It was a 2 1/2-story timber-frame structure, with a side-gable roof.
-Built c.
-1710–20, it was one of the oldest buildings in the city.
+The Charles Tillinghast House was a historic house at 243–245 Thames Street in downtown Newport, Rhode Island.
+It was a 2 1/2-story timber-frame structure, with a side-gable roof, built around 1710–20.
+It was one of the oldest buildings in the city.
 It was probably built by Charles Tillinghast, whose family was among the founders of Rhode Island.
-The house had a distinctive cove-shaped plaster cornice, typically only found on houses of this period.
+The house had a distinctive cove-shaped plaster cornice, typically found on houses of this period.
 It was one of the first houses to be built on Thames Street.

 The house was listed on the National Register of Historic Places in 1972.
-It was demolished shortly thereafter to make way for an extension of America's Cup Highway to Memorial Boulevard.
+It was demolished shortly after to make way for an extension of America's Cup Highway to Memorial Boulevard.